 Share an Easter Breakfast or Brunch

 Start your Easter with a special Easter breakfast before church or brunch after church.
 Choose special foods you can have every year to make it a traditional meal for your family.

 Tell the Easter Story with Resurrection Eggs

 Resurrection Eggs (can be purchased at a Christian Bookstore) share the story of Jesus through Easter eggs.
-Each egg has one item that tells the story of the resurrection.
+Each egg will open and has one item that tells the story of the resurrection.